-The Office of Bridges and Structures at the Iowa Department of
+The Bridges and Structures Bureau at the Iowa Department of

 Transportation is responsible for evaluating and maintaining the

 primary bridge system.
-The office uses various testing procedures to evaluate
+The bureau uses various testing procedures to evaluate

 the condition of the structures.
 Nondestructive testing (NDT) is used to